FURSADMIT/Test2026/README.md

 # Hello, world!
-# I like play fotball.
+# I like play fo0tball.

-- Russia is great again!!!
+- USA is great again!!!
-- Fotball is love for me
+- Football is love for me!
--- Test
+# Like me!